-2018 2017
+2019 2018

-Federal \$1,770,479 \$1,239,006
+Federal \$1,669,626 \$1,770,479

-Non Federal 27,265,199 26,293,811
+Non Federal 38,246,805 27,265,199

-Total Undelivered Orders \$29,035,678 \$27,532,817
+Total Undelivered Orders \$39,916,431 \$29,035,678

-NOTE 14.
+NOTE 15.
 COMMITMENTS AND CONTINGENCIES

 The USCP is involved in various lawsuits incidental to its operations.
-When a condition, situation or set of circumstances gives rise to a possible or probable loss to the agency due to the likelihood of one or more future events occurring or failing to occur, the USCP recognizes and/or discloses a contingent liability in accordance with SFFAS No. 5, Accounting for Liabilities of the Federal Government, as amended by SFFAS No. 12, Recognition of Contingent Liabilities from Litigation.
-As of September 30, 2018, USCP has determined that there is a reasonable possibility \$1,882,873 in present legal proceedings could result in an unfavorable outcome.
+When a condition, situation or set of circumstances gives rise to a possible or probable loss to the agency due to the likelihood of one or more future events occurring or failing to occur, the USCP recognizes and/or discloses a contingent liability in accordance with SFAS No. 5, Accounting for Liabilities of the Federal Government, as amended by SFAS No. 12, Recognition of Contingent Liabilities from Litigation.
+As of September 30, USCP has the following legal contingencies as illustrated below: